 Alternatively, consider business van insurance if you use your van for business purposes.
 This covers you when operating the van for work-related tasks.
 Examples include travelling to jobs or transporting materials.
 This type of insurance is helpful because it also covers your work belongings, so if they’re stolen or damaged, you can claim to recover their costs.

-Caravan insurance isn’t a legal obligation, but if you have a caravan and use it, it’s well worth considering.
+Caravan insurance isn’t a legal obligation, but it’s well worth considering if you have a caravan and use it.
 Although your car insurance most likely covers you to tow a caravan, the coverage will be limited to third-party cover – which means damage to others is paid out, but your injuries might not be.

 It’s also worth looking at your policy, as although most insurers offer third-party coverage for things you tow, not all do.
 The coverage only applies when the caravan is hitched to your vehicle.
 If it’s stationary, consider caravan insurance.